tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 DNSSEC-signed record that was validated by the client {{!RFC4033}}.

-Whenever a client resolves a name for which it does not already have a Designated DoH Server, it SHOULD try to determine the Designated DoH Server by sending a query for the appropriate SVCB record.
+Whenever a client resolves a name for which it does not already have a Designated DoH Server, it SHOULD try to determine the Designated DoH Server by sending a query for the an SVCB record for the name.
 If there is no DoH server designated for the name or zone, signalled either by an NXDOMAIN answer or a SVCB record that does not contain a DoH URI, the client SHOULD suppress queries for the SVCB record for a given name until the time-to-live of the answer expires.